nidor1998/s3sync/README.md

 s3sync calculates ETag(MD5 or equivalent) for each object and compares them with the ETag in the target.
 An object that exists in the local disk is read from the disk and compared with the checksum in the source or target.
 Even if the source object was uploaded with multipart upload, s3sync can calculate and compare ETag for each part and the entire object.(with `--auto-chunksize`)
 Optionally, s3sync can also calculate and compare additional checksum(SHA256/SHA1/CRC32/CRC32C) for each object.
+Note: Amazon S3 Express One Zone storage class does not support ETag as verification.
+But you can use additional checksum algorithm.
 - Very fast
 s3sync implemented in Rust, using AWS SDK for Rust that uses multithreaded asynchronous I/O.
 In my environment(`c6a.large`, with 256 workers), Local to S3, about 4,000 objects/sec (small objects 1-20 kb).